sparky1088/Linux_Stuff/scripts/ReadMe.md

 * [remotebk.sh](remotebk.sh) - Remote tar and backup a directory

+* [removeTranslatorPage.sh](removeTranslatorPage.sh) - Use for manga downloader to remove translater pages that get added

 * [sendfilelist](sendfilelist) - sends a list of files in a specific folder

 * [shrewVPNconnect.sh](shrewVPNconnect.sh) - Uses the shrewsoft linux software to connect to the VPN on ASA's via the CLI